SuperMoonChild/kylieli.github.io/_posts/2025-12-05-The Product is the Prophet: How We Used Data to Discover Our SaaS "Magic Number" and Drive Profitable PLG Growth.md

 ---
 layout: post
-title:  "The Product is the Prophet: How We Used Data to Discover Our SaaS "Magic Number" and Drive Profitable PLG Growth"
+title: 'The Product is the Prophet: How We Used Data to Discover Our SaaS "Magic Number" and Drive Profitable PLG Growth'
 author: "Kylie"
 ---